davidanastasiu/fast-ffn/README.md

   ```bash
    python onnxexport -L 2
    ```
 The exported model can be used to read out the scale factors.
 Currently, this is a manual process wherein a .csv file (scales.csv) of scale factors needs to be created as shown below.
+We plan to automate the extraction of scale factors from the onnx representation in the future.
 ```bash
 0.1333988755941391,0.120303675532341,0.16123564541339874
 0.048998039215803146,0.05251426622271538,0.053872428834438324